jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 .. note::

-   * To avoid recognition problems it's recommended to put all Fasta and Genkank files with the same file extension.
+   * It is recommended to put all Fasta and Genkank files with the same file extension to avoid recognition problems.

    * To do this type in the Terminal: